marcingolenia/mcode/src/pages/blog/2021-02-26-du_invariants.md

 I like the "your functional inventions" term.
 Sure, let's talk.
 Can you give an example so we can have solid ground for the discussion?

 *For instance: Given a Date range, a user submits a range which "End date" is before "Start Date".
 I am in favor of exceptions, however, I know that it will break the execution and go to the exception handler.
 From the caller's perspective, we also don't know what exceptions can be thrown - we are forced to look into the implementation of more inner modules.
-Now if we want to do validation here we have to duplicate the code that is used to check if the date range value object is valid, and work with list of errors.*
+Now if we want to do validation here we have to duplicate the code that is used to check if the date range value object is valid, and work with a list of errors.*

 You made some very good points.
 The two drawbacks you have mentioned made me move away from exception throwing while constructing value objects like DateRange.

 *So what's your recipe?*

-First of all I don't think that your current way of doing things is bad.
-For a long time I have been duplicating the code if I needed validation in the application layer.
-For me it wasn't that wrong - domain was using "always valid types" and throwing exception while creating this types and validation was simply a different concern.
+First of all, I don't think that your current way of doing things is bad.
+For a long time, I have been duplicating the code if I needed validation in the application layer.
+For me it wasn't that wrong - the domain was using "always valid types" and throwing exceptions while creating these types and validation was simply a different concern.

 *Isn't it that the domain is leaking into the application layer?*

-I don't think so, you have already told that it is duplicated - maybe by chance, maybe not.
-When we read about domain leaking, we always see examples of "moving" domain behaviours to layers or adapters which have nothing to do with the domain, then this behaviour is not in the domain - it leaked like the water from a bucket with a hole to another place.
+I don't think so, you have already told me that it is duplicated - maybe by chance, maybe not.
+When we read about domain leaking, we always see examples of "moving" domain behaviors to layers or adapters which have nothing to do with the domain, then this behavior is not in the domain - it leaked like the water from a bucket with a hole to another place.

 *I see.
 But cannot we move away from the duplication?*